Read-The-Question/rtq-review/src/pages/md/questionsonlytopicpapers/topicpapers_tprobability_1.md

 <div class='question_envelope rag_not_found rag_not_found subquestion'>
 <div class='question subquestion'>

-Beth is more lkely to have an odd numbered ticket than an even numbered ticket.
+Beth is more likely to have an odd numbered ticket than an even numbered ticket.

 True or false?

 </div>
 <div class='questioncodeblock'>
-<pre class='language-latex'><code class='language-latex'>Beth is more lkely to have an odd numbered ticket than an even numbered ticket.
+<pre class='language-latex'><code class='language-latex'>Beth is more likely to have an odd numbered ticket than an even numbered ticket.
 <emptyline>
 True or false?
 </code></pre>